 Enabling Skipper Autocode

-If you did not enable Autocode before launching your survey and wish to use it, open the stats page of your survey:
+If you didn't enable Autocode before launching and wish to use it, open the stats page of your survey:

-- Navigate to the Coding tab in the left sidebar menu.
+- Navigate to the Coding tab in the left sidebar.

 - Click Unlock Autocoding.
-You will be redirected to the checkout page to purchase this feature.
+You'll be redirected to the checkout page to purchase the feature.

-- After completing the purchase, Verbatim Translation will be available for use on the Stats page.
+- After completing the purchase, Autocode will be available on the Stats page.

 Using Skipper Autocode

-- Click the drop-down menu beneath Autocoding and select the desired question.
+- Click the dropdown beneath Autocoding and select the desired question.

-- Click the autocode drop-down menu and select autocode.
+- Click the Autocode dropdown and select Autocode.

-- Click the Run autocode button and Skipper will analyze all verbatim responses, creating a codebook with relevant codes, and assign those codes to responses accordingly.
+- Click Run autocode.
+Skipper will analyze all verbatim responses, create a codebook with relevant codes, and assign those codes to responses.

-Note: Skipper autocode can review open-ended responses written in any language, and the corresponding codes displayed in the sidebar will be in English.
+π‘ Tip: Skipper Autocode can review open-ended responses written in any language β the resulting codes will be displayed in English.

 Autocode Existing Codebooks

-Allow Skipper to analyze responses and assign codes to each response.
-Use an already existing codebook or manually create a codebook:
+Allow Skipper to analyze responses and assign codes using an existing codebook, or create one manually first:

-- Click the drop-down menu beneath Autocoding and select the desired question.
+- Click the dropdown beneath Autocoding and select the desired question.

-- Click the autocode drop-down menu and select Apply Codebook.
+- Click the Autocode dropdown and select Apply Codebook.

-- Select the desired codebook from the Codebook drop-down menu.
+- Select the desired codebook from the Codebook dropdown.

-Note: Filtering to a particular question in the Autocoding Pane will not necessarily reflect that question in the main Open Ends report—you must use the main Open End report drop-down to change the page view.
+β οΈ Note: Filtering to a question in the Autocoding pane doesn't change the view in the main Open Ends report β use the main Open Ends report dropdown to change the page view.

 Guided Autocode

-Use Guided autocode to expand and refine an existing category.
-This process also allows you to create a codebook with a specific name for the category you wish to explore for a particular question.
-Use an already existing codebook or manually create a codebook:
+Use Guided Autocode to expand and refine an existing category, or create a codebook for a specific theme you want to explore for a particular question.

-- Click the drop-down menu beneath Autocoding and select the desired question.
+- Click the dropdown beneath Autocoding and select the desired question.

-- Click the autocode drop-down menu and select Guided autocode.
+- Click the Autocode dropdown and select Guided autocode.

-- Select the desired codebook from the third drop-down menu.
+- Select the desired codebook from the third dropdown.

-- Click the Run Guided autocode to confirm the command.
-Skipper will compare the existing codebook structure to the responses in the selected question, and create a brand new codebook.
+- Click Run Guided autocode.
+Skipper will compare the existing codebook structure to the responses and create a new codebook.

-Note: The new codebook may contain some of the same codes, but will also contain other similar themes detected in the comparison.
+β οΈ Note: The new codebook may contain some of the same codes, but will also include other similar themes detected in the comparison.

 Editing Existing Codebooks and Codes

-- Click the settings wheel to the right of a codebook to:
+Click the settings wheel to the right of any codebook or code to manage it.

 - Rename the codebook